abideen-olawuwo/airline-twitter-sentiment/README.md

 - Data

-The data was donloaded from kaggle[https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment]
+The data was downloaded from kaggle[https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment]